 Social media is increasingly playing an important role in raising voices and representing communities.
-The increased use of Information and Communication Technologies (ICT) offers an opportunity for young people to raise their voice on key issues ranging for rights violations, participation, voice and accountability of duty bearers.
+The increased use Information of and Communication Technologies (ICT) offers an opportunity for young people to raise their voice on key issues rights ranging for violations. participation, voice and accountability of duty bearers.
 ICT also allows rapid growth in improving access to public information.